 The other problem I see is that people are replacing carbohydrates with the wrong foods — higher proteins and bad, unhealthy fats.

 Increase In Cravings

-Finally, the low carb diets tend to cause cravings, especially for sugar.
+Finally, low-carb diets tend to cause cravings, especially for sugar.

 Your brain and muscles like glucose.
 Too big of a drop in blood sugar causes an increase in hunger and appetite.